 Have you ever broken a golf club out of anger during a round?
 Well, good news for you rage monsters!
-In 2019, you will now be allowed to continue using a damaged club, or even have the ability to repair the club during the same round of golf!
+You are now allowed to continue using a damaged club, or even have the ability to repair the club during the same round of golf!

 Full disclosure, we do not encourage random outbursts of anger resulting in damaged equipment.